demisto/content/Packs/Jira/Integrations/JiraV2/README.md

 ### jira-get-project-role

 ***
-Gets the information related to the role, including users assigned.
+Gets the information related to the role, including assigned users.

 #### Base Command